colorstackatuw/ColorStack-Discord-Bot/DOCUMENTATION.md

 While the bot is running, it will review the GitHub repositories and post any new opportunities in the Discord server the minute they are released.
 Here is the daily workflow:

 1. The bot runs every mintue within `DiscordBot.py` and checks for new opportunities.
-1. If a new opportunity is found, the bot will process the opportunity string using `getInternships()` found in `InternshipUtilites.py` and verify:
+1. If a new opportunity is found, the bot will process the opportunity string using `GetJobs()` found in `InternshipUtilites.py` and verify:
    1. It's in the United States or Remote
    1. The job posting is from the past 7 days
    1. The job posting is not a duplicate of a co-op internship